GerHobbelt/loki/docs/sources/operations/loki-ui/_index.md

    {{< figure max-width="100%" src="/media/docs/loki/loki-ui-analyze-labels.png" caption="Loki UI Analyze Labels" >}}

-   Note that if you are using Loki in single binary mode, or have disabled the `auth_enabled` paramater in the Loki config then the Tenant ID will be `fake`.
+   Note that if you are using Loki in single binary mode, or have disabled the `auth_enabled` parameter in the Loki config then the Tenant ID will be `fake`.

 2. **Label Distribution**: This provides a visual representation of the label distribution.
 The labels are displayed in a bar chart: